 British music publisher Complete Music, Ebony Burks, and Moran Hill Hurwitz

-215 Records, Atom Factory, Big Bloc Entertainment, Blue Mountain Records, Bobby Morganstein Productions, Born Leaders Entertainment LLC, Chart Noise, Chocolate Fireguard Music, Chord Recordings, Cigale Entertainment, DRP Records, Dancesport Sounds USA, DBuyer Inc., Dirty Water Productions, Dropout Klub, Far-N-Low Management, Green Team Music LLC, Human Re Sources, IMG Artists, Krush Unit, Kwerk Records, Major Entertainment LLC, Megabeatz, Metropolitan Records, MYMIXTAPEZ.COM, Pop Art Records, Q&A Media, Revel Music Group, RuffNation/Warner Brothers Records, Shanachie Entertainment, Shout Out Media, Tazmania Records, and Ultimae Records
+215 Records, Atom Factory, Big Bloc Entertainment, Black Promoters Collective, Blue Mountain Records, Bobby Morganstein Productions, Born Leaders Entertainment LLC, Chart Noise, Chocolate Fireguard Music, Chord Recordings, Cigale Entertainment, DRP Records, Dancesport Sounds USA, DBuyer Inc., Dirty Water Productions, Dropout Klub, Far-N-Low Management, Green Team Music LLC, Human Re Sources, IMG Artists, Krush Unit, Kwerk Records, Major Entertainment LLC, Megabeatz, Metropolitan Records, MYMIXTAPEZ.COM, Pop Art Records, Q&A Media, Revel Music Group, RuffNation/Warner Brothers Records, Shanachie Entertainment, Shout Out Media, Tazmania Records, and Ultimae Records

 FILM, TELEVISION, RADIO AND DIGITAL MEDIA: